cran-task-views/Agriculture/draft_agricultural_ctv.md

 ### Genotype-by-environment interactions

   [statgenGxE][] has several functions for handling various analytical approaches for addressing genotype-by-environment interactions.
 [IBCF.MTME][] implements item-based collaborative filtering for multi-trait and multi-environment trials.
 The package [gge][] is useful for producing GGE biplots, while [bayesammi][] can conduct Bayesian estimation of additive main effects multiplicative interaction model.
 [EnvRtype][] can be used for assembling climate data, data set preparation and environmental classification.
-[FW][] implements Finlay-Wilkinson regression using a Gibbs sampler.
+[FW][] implements Finlay-Wilkinson regression using a Gibbs sampler; [spFW][] also conducts spatial Finlay-Wilkinson analysis for multi-environmental trials using a Bayesian hierarchical model.
 A wide vareity of stability analysis statistics can be calculated via [agrostab][] including coefficient of homeostaticity, specific adaptive ability, weighted homeostaticity index, [superiority measure](https://doi.org/10.4141%2Fcjps88-018), [regression on environmental index](https://doi.org/10.2135%2Fcropsci1966.0011183X000600010011x), [Tai's stability parameters](https://doi.org/10.2135%2Fcropsci1971.0011183X001100020006x), [stability variance](https://doi.org/10.1038%2Fhdy.1972.87), ecovalence and other stability parameters.

 ### Plant pathology